Liverpool City Centre Connectivity Scheme - Phase One

 With this in mind, this scheme will focus on making walking and cycling the first choice for short journeys in the city centre.
 The work will also reduce car and bus traffic and make it easier and more enjoyable to get about.

-- New city coach park with an off-street facility and rest area for drivers.
+- City Coach Park: Building an off-street parking facility and rest area for coach drivers.

-- Canning Dock - four new bridges to link Salthouse Quay with Mann Island and open up land for future development.
+- Canning Dock Bridges: Building four new bridges to link Salthouse Quay with Mann Island and opening up land for future development.

-The public consultation on this scheme was carried out between Tuesday 11th October and Friday 14th October 2016.
+A public consultation on this scheme was also carried out between Tuesday 11th October and Friday 14th October 2016.
 Public and stakeholder meetings were held in the city during this period and we had 838 responses to our online consultation survey.